 Consistent with the Company's Corporate Governance Guidelines, the Nominating and Corporate Governance Committee seeks Director nominees committed to upholding the highest standards of personal and professional integrity and representing the interests of all Shareholders, not particular Shareholder constituencies.
 The Committee identifies nominees for Director by first evaluating the current members of the Board willing to continue in service.
 In addition, the Committee regularly assesses the appropriate size of the Board, whether any vacancies on the Board are expected because of retirement or otherwise and whether the Board needs Directors with particular skills or experience.
 To identify and evaluate potential candidates for the Board, the Committee solicits ideas for possible nominees from a number of sources, which may include current Board members, senior-level Company executives and professional search firms.
 The Committee also will consider candidates properly submitted by Company Shareholders.
 Candidates for the Board are evaluated through a process that may include level Company executives and professional search firms.
 The Committee also will consider candidates properly submitted by Company Shareholders.
+Candidates for the Board are evaluated through a process that may include background and reference checks, personal interviews with members of the Committee and a review of each candidate's qualifications and other relevant characteristics.
+The same identifying and evaluating procedures apply to all candidates for Director, whether submitted by Shareholders or otherwise.
+The Nominating and Corporate Governance Committee and the Board desire to maintain the Board's diversity and consider factors such as race, gender, nationality and ethnicity, as well as professional backgrounds and geographic and industry experiences.
+The Committee does not intend to nominate representational Directors but instead considers diversity given the characteristics of the Board in its entirety.

-1 Mr. Josef Müller left the Committee on February 22, 2024.
+&lt;sup>1 Mr. Josef Müller left the Committee on February 22, 2024.

-2 Ms. Snyder joined the Compensation Committee and Mr. Müller left the Committee on February 22, 2024.
+&lt;sup>2 Ms. Snyder joined the Compensation Committee and Mr. Müller left the Committee on February 22, 2024.